For Those Who Celebrate Christmas and Want to Believe Their Families Are OK

 Fidelity to heartfelt rule-bending rises as the banner of the “realistic.”
 CDC guidelines rise as the banners of the righteous.

-It’s marvelously on-brand for COVID to disfigure our most human urges — to care for others and to feel cared for by them — into emotional land mines scattered across the field of once-banal negotiations over how to serve a dinner.
+It’s marvelously on-brand for COVID to disfigure our most human urges — to care for others and to feel cared for by them — into emotional land mines scattered across the field of once-banal negotiations over where to have dinner.
 It’s destroyed our sense of safety, even relative to people who love us and our most cherished destinations for refuge.
 Everyone’s distress is genuine.
 All anyone wants is love.
 But when it comes to how to handle Christmas during COVID, we can agree and yet not agree at all.
-We can understand each other’s raw, insistent requirements and feel impossibly helpless to fulfill them.
+We can understand each other’s raw, insistent requirements and feel helpless to fulfill them.

 “But it’s Christmas.”